Effective Date: August 13, 2019.

 Generally speaking, you may use the Stellar Marks so long as you don’t:

-- Confuse consumers or users of the Stellar community
+- Confuse consumers or users of the Stellar software or participants of the Stellar community;

-- Imply an endorsement or sponsorship with the Stellar Development Foundation, unless you’ve obtained written permission beforehand
+- Imply an endorsement or sponsorship with the Stellar Development Foundation, unless you’ve obtained written permission beforehand; or

 - our “Stellar” word trademark;